sah/monocle/README.md

             conn.write("unknown command")

     def handle_user_query_result(conn, user):
         conn.write(user.address)

 What started out as a single function in the blocking code has expanded here into three functions (counting the `callback` closure that captures `conn`).
+In real event-driven code, this kind of thing happens a *lot*.
 Any time we want to do I/O, we have to register a new handler and return back out to the event loop to let other things happen while we wait for the I/O to finish.
 It would be nice if we had some way to tell the event loop to call back into the *middle* of our function, so we could just continue where we left off.

 Fortunately, Python has a mechanism that lets us do exactly that, called generators.
 Monocle uses generators to straighten out